Brady-Beecham/Capstone-Team-PowerHouse/Reports/Lessons Learned and Acquired Skills.md

 1. For the Loop Controller, the team assumed we would need two PCBs as the Engineering Quad has two entrances/exits.
 In the ordering parts stage of the Loop Controller, the correct number of parts needed for two PCBs was ordered and though the team later decided to use one PCB instead of two, the parts that were for the second PCB became spares.
 This proved useful as some of the components on the first PCB had issues and needed to be replaced.
 By having the extra components, the Loop Controller issues were resolved and testing could continue on the Loop Controller.

-2. When starting in Detail Design, having a central location to place all documentation makes the designs simpler as when you are needing help on a design, the team can easily access the documentation you have and better resolve the issue at hand without having to wait on you to send all the information via email.
+2. When starting in Detail Design, having a central location to place all documentation makes the designs simpler as when you need help on a design, the team can easily access the documentation you have and better resolve the issue at hand without having to wait on you to send all the information via email.
 This was very useful when the Loop Controller was still being completed over the Winter Break as every teammate was able to see the work done and what was still unfinished.
 The team was also able to complete more in-depth research of both the Loop Controller and other subsystems that were being designed during the Winter Break.

 ## What unanticipated problems occurred?